bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+   O(1) Constant time, because it's just adding a next_node value to the tail.
 2. What is the runtime complexity of `dequeue`?
+   O(1) Constant time, because it's making the head next_node the new head and removing the current head
 3. What is the runtime complexity of `len`?
+   O(1) Constant time, because we're incrementing or decrementing the size value with each call of `enqueue` or `dequeue`.
+So, it doesn't have to run through entire list and count whenever `len` is called

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap